-Objectivity is the most important part of having an effective performance appraisal system.
+Objectivity is the most important element of an effective performance appraisal.
 What you want is a system in which your top performers are recognized and then given opportunities to advance their skills.
-Meanwhile, rather than being discouraged, low performers should come out with the advice and motivation they need to improve their performance.
-Unfortunately this isn’t always the case.
-There are a number of biases that could secretly be impacting the effectiveness of your performance appraisals.
+Rather than being discouraged, low performers should come out with the advice and motivation they need to improve their performance.
+Unfortunately this isn’t always the case...

 A CEB survey found that 9 in 10 HR leaders don’t believe annual performance reviews result in accurate information.
 Imagine you have a talented employee that gives 110% but finds their performance evaluation doesn’t reflect all their hard work.
 Eventually, their disillusionment will turn into disengagement.
-Then they’ll begin to look for another job where they feel their work will be appreciated.
-The US Department of Labor reported that the number one reason Americans leave their job is because they don’t feel appreciated.
+What many are beginning to realize is that when left unchecked, unconscious bias can work against any efforts at creating an equitable work environment.

 However, there are ways to mitigate the effects of unconscious bias.
 Here are 5 common types of bias that affect performance appraisals and how to overcome them.